CGRC RACING RULES

 Any distance between 751m and 1000m is a marathon distance.
 The 1000m is the maximum distance of any race.
 Only dogs of more than 24 months and with long distance form shall be allowed to start in a marathon.

-1. Should a raced greyhound in the opinion of the majority of the stewards present and acting, be deemed to have fought in a race, such greyhound shall be suspended and its racing book impounded and marked
+1. Should a raced greyhound in the opinion of the jury be deemed to have fought in a race, such greyhound shall be suspended and its racing book impounded and marked

 1st disqualification: no suspension, but no reinstatement unless the greyhound has run two clearance trials**